 Classical memory regions must be explicitly requested and named by a Quil program using the DECLARE directive.
-Details about the Quil directive can be found in declare.
+Details about can be found in the migration guide or in pyquil.quil.Program.declare().

 In pyQuil, we declare memory with the .declare method on a Program.
 Let's inspect the function signature and break down each argument: